 Soil and organic debris are full of all kinds of marvelous natural composters.
 One of them, the bird’s nest fungus, is also a master of mimicry.
 It has the appearance of a cup-shaped nest with little spheres inside that resemble eggs.
 In fact, the spheres are the method through which the organism reproduces itself.

 Whenever I see one of these little nests in my bark mulch, it makes me smile.
 They are magical little organisms with a unique reproductive strategy and wonderful composting abilities.
-Finding bird’s nest fungus in mulch is a common sight, as the fungi lives off the organic substrate and turns it into rich soil.
-The cup shape is actually the fruiting body of the fungus and holds the lentil-shaped peridioles that contain the spores which are the basis of the saprophyte’s reproduction.
+Finding bird’s nest fungus in mulch is a common sight, as the fungi live off the organic substrate and turn it into rich soil.
+The cup shape is

 Life Cycle and Benefits of Bird’s Nest Fungi

-Bird’s nest fungi in gardens catch rain or irrigation water in the little fruiting cups, which are about ¼ inch in diameter.
-The splash of the water ejects the peridioles 3 to 4 feet, hopefully into hospitable terrain.
+Bird’s nest fungi in gardens catch rain or irrigation water in the little fruiting cups, which are about ¼ inch (.5 cm.) in diameter.
+The splash of the water ejects the peridioles 3 to 4 feet (1-1.3 m.), hopefully into hospitable terrain.
 They have a sticky membrane which catches onto a plant stalk, side of the house or whatever is nearby and adhere.
 Once the peridiole dries, it releases the spore.

 Getting Rid of Bird’s Nest Fungus